isomerpages/moe-sengkangsec/_news/Announcements.md

 ---
 **Release Of The 2022 Singapore-Cambridge GCE N(A)- & N(T)-Level Examination Results On 19 December 2022 (Monday)**

-Dear Sec4NA/NT students,
+Dear 4E/4NA/5NA students of 2022,

-The GCE N Level results will be released on Monday, 19 Dec at 2pm.
+The GCE O Level results will be released on Thursday, 12 January 2023 at 2pm.

 You are encouraged to return to school to collect your results.
 The attire is full school uniform.
-Do ensure grooming is in accordance to school rules (eg; neat hairstyle, non-coloured hair).
-Please be seated in the hall by 1.45pm for a briefing before result release.
+Do ensure that your grooming is in accordance to school rules (eg: neat hairstyle, non-coloured hair).
+Please be seated in the hall by 1.45pm for a briefing.

-You are reminded to make all outstanding payments (eg; school fees, library fines etc) at the school general office before collecting your results.
+You are reminded to make all outstanding payments (eg: school fees, library fines etc) at the school general office before collecting your results.

-If you are unwell or unable to collect your results in person, you may appoint a proxy to collect your results.
-You may also check your results on the SEAB candidate portal from 2.45pm onwards.
-Thank you.
+Please inform your form teacher you are unable to collect your results in person or are unwell/ self-isolating due to a positive COVID-19 test result.
+You may use your Singpass to log into SEAB candidates portal to access your results from 2.45pm on Thursday, 12 January 2023 to 11.59pm on Thursday, 26 January 2023.
+If you are an international student without a Singpass account, you will receive a system-generated username for SEAB candidates portal via email from Monday, 9 January 2023.
+Subsequently, use your Singpass to log into the JAE Internet System (JAE-IS) at [www.moe.gov.sg/jae](http://www.moe.gov.sg/jae) to download a copy of form A and register for JAE.
+Please appoint a proxy to collect the physical copy of your results from the school’s General Office within 3 working days.
+The proxy need to produce the following documents for the school’s verification:

+1. Completed proxy form (available at [www.moe.gov.sg/jaeproxy](http://www.moe.gov.sg/jaeproxy))
+2. Parent’s/ guardian’s NRIC/ passport
+3. Student’s NRIC/ birth certificate/ passport
+4. Proxy’s NRIC

+As there are limited parking spaces in the school’s carpark, please advise your parents to use the multi-storey carpark next to the school if they are driving and accompanying you to collect results.

 ----